 - Self-confidence comes from trying things that are hard or new and getting better each time.

-- Practice what you would do at home in the event of a tornado, fire or stranger danger.
+Explain different safety drills (Fire, Tornado, Evacuation, Lockdown, and ALICE) and what they mean to your children.
+Practice what you would do at home in the event of a tornado, fire or stranger danger.